Control AI Email Autonomy as a Policy, Not a Prompt

 1

-Every MultiMail mailbox has an oversight_mode field.
-Set it to read_only, gated_all, gated_send, monitored, or autonomous at creation time.
+Every MultiMail mailbox has an oversight_mode field — one of read_only, gated_all, gated_send, monitored, or autonomous.
+New mailboxes always start at gated_send; from there you downgrade to a stricter mode immediately (PATCH /v1/mailboxes/{id}) or request a higher-autonomy upgrade through the operator-approved upgrade flow.
 The mode is stored server-side and applies to all agent actions on that mailbox regardless of how the agent was instructed.

 2